There is so much to see and do throughout Halkidiki. Here is a 10-day itinerary highlighting where to go and what to see.

 After spending two weeks in Halkidiki with my kids, I cannot recommend visiting there highly enough.
 From the first day to the last day we had a wonderful experience.
 In order for you to recreate our trip I have put together a 10 day Halkidiki Itinerary.

 Halkidiki is a region in northern Greece known for its jutting peninsulas, which feature Mediterranean forests that give way to sandy beaches in sheltered bays.
 Kassandra, the westernmost peninsula, is the most developed, offering modern resorts and nightclubs.
 The region’s notable archaeological sites include Stageira, Aristotle’s birthplace, and Olynthus, known for its well-preserved mosaic floors.

 The three small peninsulas, known as the three legs of Halkidiki Greece.
 The first leg is Kassandra and has popular tourist resorts with organized beaches.
 The second peninsula is Sithonia, with less organized resorts and more secluded coves.
-The third peninsula, Mount Athos, is a close monastic community where entrance is allowed only to men and after special permission.
+The third peninsula, Mount Athos, is a close monastic community where entrance is allowed only to men and that’s after getting special permission.

 If you want to experience Greece, but cannot afford the expensive islands this is where you should go.

 This itinerary has you visiting Kassandra, Mount Athos, and Thessaloniki.
 You will need a car rental to complete this trip.

 Today is Arrival Day: Fly into Thessanoliki and travel down to Kassandra where I recommend staying at Alexander the Great beach hotel.
 Now you might be wondering why you do not just start in Thessaloniki instead of heading to the beach.
 You could do this instead, but I like to spend my jet lag days at the beach instead of a city so I can at least get a tan while I sleep!